DataDog/Datadog-Labs-jp/terraform-101/Lab2-Monitor/README.md

 13. Navigate to the [Monitor page](https://app.datadoghq.com/monitors/manage) to view your monitor.

-14. Stress on your ec2 and check the status of Monitor, and whether notification was sent.
+14. Stress on your EC2 and check the status of Monitor, and whether notification was sent.

-	a. install stress tool on your ec2.
+	a. install stress tool on your EC2.

 		bitnami@ip-172-31-38-248:~$ sudo apt-get install stress

-	b. stress on your ec2.
+	b. stress on your EC2.

 		bitnami@ip-172-31-38-248:~$ sudo stres -c -1

 	c.
-Check your Monitor transition to  Alert or Warning and stop the stressing. press ```Ctl + c```
+Check your Monitor transition to  Alert or Warning and stop the stressing.
+To finish, press `Ctl + c`

 15. If you have much time, try to create other monitors.